Obsidian-TTRPG-Community/dnd5e-markdown/README.md

 > Inspired by [@OldManUmby](https://github.com/OldManUmby)'s infamous 5e SRD Repository, this 5E repository serves more as an example for our SRD project on how to build a works-for-most-everyone vault for our Sourcerer team.
 While it can be used as an SRD base, please check out Old Man Umby's 5e SRD wiki first.

-## How to Use
+## How to use

-Clone, Fork, or use download the repository as a zip.
-Open folder in Obsidian, and you are good to go!
+1. Clone, Fork, or use download the repository as a zip.
+2. Open folder in Obsidian
+3. Toggle Appearance Snippets to On
+4. Install `Admonition` from the Community Store
+5. Use the Admonition Settings to import the [admonitions-5e](optional-snippets/admonitions-5e.json) into the plugin.
+6. You are ready to go!

 ## Homebrew?
+Templates?

-Yes! we allow and encourage 5e Homebrew that is ready to go.
+Yes!
+We allow and encourage all 5e Homebrew or templates that are ready to go.